jk89/record-deck/datasets/README.md

 # Test datasets

-## Installing double pendulum dataset

-- Install the IBM double pendulum dataset
+## Installing the IBM double pendulum dataset:

-In the root directory...
+In the project root directory bash (or GitBash) command...
   - npm run download-idm-double-pendulum